blittable/essembly/assets/development-practices.md

         * #### Unit Testing

     * ### Milestone
-        Group tasks togeter for achieve the feature with a number of user story that selected from **Product Backlog**
+        Group tasks together for delivering the feature with a number of user stories taken from the  the **Product Backlog**

         * #### Task
-            Describe the actual work that developer need to do.
+            Describe the actual work that developer needs to do.

     * ### Deployment
         * #### Release Cycle